-The second calibration test site is located in the eastern part of the Quadrilátero Ferrífero (QF, Brazil), in a basin draining the Caraça Range (Figure 8).
-The QF is an area of relatively high elevation in southeastern Brazil, and the Caraça Range is its most pronounced topographic feature with a maximum elevation of \approx 2100 m and maximum relief of \approx 1500 m.
-Tectonic activity is thought to have ceased by \approx 500 Ma (e.g., Dorr, 1969; Chemale et al., 1994; Alkmim and Marshak, 1998).
-Upstream areas are primarily underlain by resistant rocks (e.g., quartzites and banded iron formations), whereas less resistant rocks often underlie downstream areas (e.g., schists and phyllites).
+The second calibration test site is located in the eastern part of the Quadrilátero Ferrífero (QF, Brazil), in a basin draining the Caraça Range (Fig. 8).
+The QF is an area of relatively high elevation in southeastern Brazil, and the Caraça Range is its most pronounced topographic feature with a maximum elevation of $\approx 2100\,\text{m}$ and maximum relief of $\approx 1500\,\text{m}$.
+Tectonic activity is thought to have ceased by $\approx 500 \,\mathrm{Ma}$ (e.g. Dorr, 1969; Chemale et al., 1994; Alkmim and Marshak, 1998).
+Upstream areas are primarily underlain by resistant rocks (e.g. quartzites and banded iron formations), whereas less resistant rocks often underlie downstream areas (e.g. schists and phyllites).
 The association of mountainous topography and long-term tectonic stability have led to controversy in the post-orogenic evolution of the QF (Peifer Bezerra, 2018).
-The most accepted hypothesis is that differential denudation of lithologies with different resistance to denudation has led to a geomorphic differentiation where the uplands, underlain by strong rocks, are high because they have been denuded less and more slowly than their surroundings (e.g., Harder and Chamberlin, 1915; James, 1933; Varajão, 1991; Salgado et al., 2008; Peifer Bezerra, 2018).
-An alternative hypothesis is that the relief of the QF results from a complicated history of geographic cycles interrupted by epeirogenic uplift (e.g., King, 1956; Dorr, 1969; Barbosa, 1980).
+The most accepted hypothesis is that differential denudation of lithologies with different resistance to denudation has led to a geomorphic differentiation whereby the uplands, underlain by strong rocks, are high because they have been denuded less and more slowly than their surroundings (e.g. Harder and Chamberlin, 1915; James, 1933; Vara-jão, 1991; Salgado et al., 2008; Peifer Bezerra, 2018).
+An alternative hypothesis is that the relief of the QF results from a complicated history of geographic cycles interrupted by epeirogenic uplift (e.g. King, 1956; Dorr, 1969; Barbosa, 1980).

-Knickpoints are common features in the rivers flowing away from the Caraça Range (Figure 8).
-These rivers have headwaters at high elevations (\approx 2000 m), and their long profiles display many convexities associated with substantial elevation drops (up to 1.4 km of descent over \approx 15 km of downstream distance), and steep channel and hillslope gradients.
-These rivers flow over quartzite terrains, yet transitioning in their distal part to schists (see Supplementary Materials 5.2).
-The origin of these knickpoints is unresolved, being possibly the result of spatial variations in rock resistance, or alternatively resulting from transient uplift signals that have failed to progress beyond quartzite units (Peifer Bezerra, 2018).
+Knickpoints are common features in the rivers flowing away from the Caraça Range (Fig. 8).
+These rivers have headwaters at high elevations ($\approx 2000 \,\mathrm{m}$), and their long profiles display many convexities associated with substantial elevation drops (up to 1.4 km of descent over \approx 15 km of downstream distance) and steep channel and hillslope gradients.
+These rivers flow over quartzite terrains, transitioning in their distal part to schists (see Supplement Sect.
+S5.2).
+The origin of these knickpoints is unresolved, being possibly the result of spatial variations in rock resistance or alternatively resulting from transient uplift signals that have failed to progress beyond quartzite units (Peifer Bezerra, 2018).
 We used a TanDEM-X DEM with 12 m resolution to extract knickpoints from the QF.
-Before extracting channel steepness, we estimated the best fit concavity index as 0.15 using the methods presented in Mudd et al. (2018).
+Before extracting channel steepness, we estimated the best-fit concavity index as 0.15 using the methods presented in Mudd et al. (2018a).